pulibrary/njmaps_exhibit_archive/counties/monmouth.md

 {% include figure-right.html %}
 The New Jersey Southern Railroad, vertically bisecting the map, was the former Raritan and Delaware Bay Railroad.
 The R&DB was chartered in 1854 to build a line from Raritan Bay to Cape May; by 1860 it had opened service from the bay to Eatontown and, by a branch, to Long Branch on the shore.
 With a length of five thousand feet, the wharf shown on the map extending well into Sandy Hook Bay was one of the railroad's great engineering accomplishments.
 The outline of a planned pentagon-shaped fort is visible at the tip of Sandy Hook.
 Army engineers began building the massive walls in 1859; when construction ceased ten years later, approximately 70 percent was completed.
 By then, developments in canon technology had made these types of fortifications obsolete.
 Note that the Sandy Hook peninsula—in contrast to its depiction on William Watson's 1812 state map—is longer now and unbroken.

 Anticipating rapid growth, the township realized its church cemeteries would not be sufficient, and laid out Fairview Cemetery (shown in green) as a large park in 1851.
-"Garrets Hill" (circled in red on the map) is the "Indian Trees" site of colonial charts.
+"Garrets Hill" is the "Indian Trees" site of colonial charts.
 (See the 1749 New York Harbor chart in the "Historical Background Maps" section.)

 <h1 class="fancy nobg">◊ ◊ ◊</h1>